OAKRAVEN1/Oakraven-Forest-Modlets/Oakraven Forest Modpack Readme 2022June15.txt

 In addition, some Addons that are powered by 0-Score and 0-XNPCCore and bundled directly are as follows:

+- 1-SurvivorzPack (A collection of helpers who can assist you, for a price)
 - 1-khzmusik_Zombies (A variety of well crafted entities to enhance regular 7D2D zombie interactions from khzmusik)
 - 1-ZombiezPack (A variety of hostile looking zombies from Darkstardragon)
 - 1-GansSpecialZombies (A variety of fancy dress type zombies from GanTheGrey)